To quell unrest, France's Macron speeds up tax cuts but vows no U-turn

 Macron faced a delicate task: he needed to persuade the middle class and blue-collar workers that he heard their anger over a squeeze on household spending, without being exposed to charges of caving in to street politics.

-The 40-year old former investment banker was also under pressure to make amends about cutting remarks he made in the past year and a half that critics said made him look aloof and arrogant.
+The 40-year old former investment banker was also under pressure to make amends about cutting remarks he has made about the costs of welfare that critics say made him look aloof and arrogant.

 “No doubt over the past year and a half we have not provided answers that were strong and quick enough.
 I take my share of responsibility,” he said.